 Only add organic materials like hay, straw, or wood chips if you’re prepared to shovel afterward.
 While these materials will absorb a large amount of water, they will also retain that water for quite a while, leaving you in almost the same position that you started in.

 If the mud on your property develops frequently and is negatively impacting your farm, only long-term solutions will truly solve your problem.
 These options typically involve modifying your land in semi-permanent ways.

 If possible, level your land or move facilities to higher ground.
 Steep slopes create lots of water runoff which contributes to the development of mud farther downhill.
 Low-lying areas will also accumulate water, prolonging the amount of time it takes to evaporate.

 Certain areas will likely require high-traffic pads and geotextile fabric.
 These materials supplement the natural substrate, making it more permeable, less prone to erosion, and less likely to develop mud.
 This process involves choosing a base material, such as Basecore geocells, prepping the area, and then installation.

 Geocells are a great farm mud management solution because they’re constructed and designed to naturally drain water.
 They’re also military-tested, last for many years, and are easy to install.
 Because of its flexible grid design, BaseCore geocell is able to naturally drain excess water from the surface, making it less likely for mud to form.

 If you are ready to weatherproof your farm but are in need of some assistance, our team of experts is here to help!
 We can help you evaluate your needs, determine a solution, and walk you through the installation process.

-Backyard Bases proudly supplies farm and horse owners with high-quality BaseCore geocell products designed to meet your footing and mud management needs.
+Backyard Bases proudly supplies farm and horse owners with high-quality BaseCore geocell products designed to meet your footing and your needs for mud management on horse farms.
 You can access our FAQ page or contact us directly for further information at (888) 897-2224.